 All commercially sexually exploited children are defined as juvenile sex trafficking victims.
 Further, Nebraska's human trafficking law prohibits a defense based on the willingness of a minor to engage in a commercial sex act.
-Minors do not face prosecution under the prostitution law, and law enforcement must file a report of suspected child abuse, enabling many victims to avoid a punitive response and to access services through child welfare.
-However, services are not required to be specialized to the needs of these children.
-A child who is sex trafficked or sexually exploited through prostitution or ICSE is considered an abused child by law and may receive a protective response through child welfare if properly identified, and the definition of caregiver does not present a barrier to child welfare involvement in non-familial trafficking cases.
+State law prohibits the criminalization of minors for prostitution offenses, mandates the referral of juvenile sex trafficking victims to DHHS, and provides for a response that is specialized to the needs of commercially sexually exploited youth.
+A child who is sex trafficked or sexually exploited through prostitution or CSAM is considered an abused child by law and may receive a protective response through child welfare, if properly identified, regardless of the child's relationship to the perpetrator of the abuse.
 Crime victims' compensation is available for victims of CSEC offenses; however, participating in the criminal conduct giving rise to the injury, failing to file a claim within two years of the crime, and failing to report the crime within three days of the crime or the time when a report could reasonably have been made could prevent CSEC victims from receiving compensation.
 Victim-friendly criminal justice procedures are also limited.
 While child victims of any crime who are under age 11 may have videotaped deposition admitted in lieu of in-person testimony, Nebraska's "rape shield" law is limited to victims of non-commercial sexual offenses and does not prevent CSEC victims from testifying or from cross-examination at the trials of their traffickers.
 Nebraska law provides a mechanism for minors to vacate delinquency adjudications and expunge related records for offenses committed as a result of a minor's trafficking victimization.
 Restitution is discretionary and is based on the actual damages of the victim.
-Victims may bring civil claims under the Human Trafficking Civil Remedies Act for damages, costs and attorney's fees.
-The statute of limitations for civil claims under this act is 10 years from the later of: the conclusion of a related criminal prosecution, the victim's 18th birthday, or the end of the human trafficking.
-Prosecutions for human trafficking must be brought within three years of the crime, while prosecutions for CSEC offenses must generally be brought within seven years of the crime.
+Victims may bring civil claims under the Human Trafficking Civil Remedies Act.
+State law eliminates the criminal statute of limitations and lengthens the civil statute of limitations for cases related to child sex trafficking